BY CYNTHIA SHARPE

 North Carolina’s coastal region is not just a destination for fishing, bird watching and enjoying sunny beaches.
 It is a region of history.
-Eastern North Carolina has many sites that reflect the richness of African-American life over the years, places that always deserve attention, not just during February’s celebrations of black history.
+Eastern North Carolina has many sites that reflect the richness of African-American life over the years, and places that always deserve attention, not just during February’s celebrations of black history.

 These locations reflect the ups, the downs, the work and the culture of African-American communities during and after slavery.
 This summer, pack a few lunches, gather the family and hop in the vehicle for an adventure that will take you to some beautiful places, and leave you more knowledgeable about African-American heritage in coastal North Carolina.

 Begin the journey at the top of the state.
 The Great Dismal Swamp, shared by Gates, Pasquotank and Camden counties, stretches into Virginia.
 The N.C.
 Division of Parks and Recreation manages a portion of the swamp as a state park, while the majority is a National Wildlife Refuge, under the jurisdiction of the U.S. Fish and Wildlife Service.

 In the Dismal Swamp State Park, bike or hike more than 20 miles of trails — including 2,000 feet of boardwalk — that wind through the swamp, or paddle on the Dismal Swamp Canal.
 Opened in 1805, the 22-mile canal was dug almost entirely by enslaved people over the course of 12 years.
 Now part of the Atlantic Intracoastal Waterway, it connects Chesapeake, Va., to South Mills, N.C.